 In the social data sciences of our time—including the machine-behavior review by Rahwan et al.—biological analogies reign supreme.
 It would be hard even to find words without them.
 Is it still meaningful to understand our algorithmic world as designed?
 Maybe time caught up with the forever trailblazing Simon.

 In his memoirs, Simon called searching for the “truth about human decision making” the “clearest theme” of his scientific career.
-Even if his writing is exceptionally diverse, it feels like there is always some individual or organizational decision to be taken somewhere in the background.
-Accordingly, Simon’s model of human thinking was a procedural computer program, identifying the situation, goals, possibilities, and eventually deciding on an action.
+Even if his writing is exceptionally diverse, there is always some individual or organizational decision to be taken somewhere in the background.
+Accordingly, Simon’s model of human thinking was a procedural computer program that identifies the situation, goals, and possibilities and eventually decides on an action.

 Going back to the more general issue of basing sciences of the artificial on biology, I think the immediate problem is what we can expect to get out of the analogies we are making.
 It is easy to map one system to another, but if there are no deeper insights to be brought back to the original question, what did we really gain?
 We may call the collection of operational bots on social media an “ecosystem,” but if the mapping is so imprecise that we cannot import either results or methods from ecology, then “system” or “botsystem” would be far more appropriate.

 I think there is an obvious danger with molding today’s science of the artificial on biology.
 Perhaps a design-centric research agenda would be safer, or at least a good complement.
 On the other hand, maybe our future societies of humans and their machines are just so biological that there is no point in distinguishing the sciences of the natural and artificial.
 Time will tell.